GPUprobe/gpuprobe-daemon/README.md

 Options:
       --memleak
-          Detects leaking calls to cudaMalloc from the CUDA runtime API --cudatrace
+          Attaches memleak program: detects leaking calls to cudaMalloc from the CUDA runtime API --cudatrace
-          Maintains a histogram on frequencies of cuda kernel launches --bandwidth-util
+          Attaches the cudatrace program: maintains per-process histograms of cuda kernel launches and their frequencies --bandwidth-util
-          Approximates bandwidth utilization of cudaMemcpy
+          Attaches the bandwidth util program: approximates bandwidth utilization of cudaMemcpy --metrics-addr <METRICS_ADDR>
-      --metrics-addr <METRICS_ADDR>
           Address for the Prometheus metrics endpoint [default: 0.0.0.0:9000] --display-interval <DISPLAY_INTERVAL>
-          Interval in seconds for displaying metrics to stdout [default: 5] -h, --help
+          Interval in seconds for displaying metrics to stdout [default: 5] --libcudart-path <LIBCUDART_PATH>
+          The path of the libcudart.so dynamic lib that is monitored [default: /usr/local/cuda/lib64/libcudart.so] -h, --help
           Print help
   -V, --version